mkdika/jeneric/README.md

 ## Overview

-The main idea behind creating of this another helper and common use function library, is to ease the usage of specific and frequently functions call, by providing a high level access from Java `static` method call or expression, so it does not require to instance certain object prior usage.
+The main idea behind creating of this another helper and common use function library, is to ease the usage of specific and frequently functions call, that the practical usage may not available on other library.
+Furthermore, Jeneric also provide a high level access from Java `static` method call or expression, so it does not require to instance certain object prior usage.
 And as the result, functions supposed to be able to directly use and practical.

+Jeneric is also a tiny library, the release size are relatively small (just less than `30 KB`), and only use Java 8 standard API.
+So, it may suit to any Java 8 project or mobile development (Android).

 The collection of each functions are organize within parent class that base on its expected __return types__.
-There are serveral parent class such as `StringFun`, `BooleanFun`, `DateFun`, `IntegerFun`, etc.
+There are several parent class such as `StringFun`, `BooleanFun`, `DateFun`, `IntegerFun`, etc.

-For more explaination and code examples, please visit the [User Guide](/docs/user-guide.md).
+For more explanation and code examples, please visit [User Guide](/docs/user-guide.md).

 ## Used Tool and Library